This Simple Math Trick Can Help You Predict Profits (Yet Few People Use It)

 3. Freelancing Decisions

-👉 Always evaluate whether the outcome justifies the cost.
+Always evaluate whether the expected outcome justifies the cost — the same risk-to-reward thinking applies far beyond trading.

 Mistakes to Watch Out For